SVT-40: SVTs outside of the Soviet Union

 Germany captured several hundred thousand SVTs from the Eastern Front.
 As the Germans were short of self-loading rifles themselves, SVT-38 and 40s, designated respectively as Selbstladegewehr 258(r) and Selbstladegewehr 259(r) by the Wehrmacht, saw widespread use by Germany.
 The study of the SVT's gas-operated action also aided in the development of the German Gewehr 43 rifle.
+The SVT-40 rifle was also favored by the Germans because unlike the G43 rifles, they could be fixed with a bayonet.

 During the 1940s, Switzerland began looking into equipping its military with semi-auto rifles.
 Although never officially adopted, W+F Bern produced a clone of the SVT with a 6-round 7.5×55mm Swiss magazine called the AK44.

 Italy also produced at least one prototype loosely copying an SVT, which is extant in Beretta's collection, but its designation or exact details are unknown.

 Post-war

 After the war, SVTs were mostly withdrawn from service and refurbished in arsenals, then stored.
 In Soviet service, firearms like the SKS and the AK-47 as well as the later SVD made the SVT obsolete, and the rifle was generally out of service by 1955.
 Only a few SVTs were exported to Soviet allies and clients.
 The Korean People's Army reportedly received some before the Korean War.
 The Finnish Army retired the SVT in 1958, and about 7,500 rifles were sold to the United States civilian market through firearm importer Interarms.
 This marked the end of SVTs in regular service.

 In the Soviet Union, some SVTs (without bayonets) were sold as civilian hunting rifles, although other SVTs were kept in storage until the 1990s, when many rifles were sold abroad, along with other surplus military firearms.